-1. Realistic: By realistic, it means the data should be accurate in the context of real life e.g. in order to test ‘Age’ field, all the values should be positive and 18 or above.
-It is quite obvious that the candidates for an admission in the university are usually 18 years old (this might be defined in requirements).
+1) Realistic: By realistic, it means the data should be accurate in the context of real-life scenarios.
+For example, in order to test ‘Age’ field, all the values should be positive and 18 or above.
+It is quite obvious that the candidates for an admission in the university are usually 18 years old (this might be defined differently in terms of business requirements).

 2. Practically valid: This is similar to realistic but not the same.
 This property is more related to the business logic of AUT e.g. value 60 is realistic in age field but practically invalid for a candidate of Graduation or even Masters Programs.
 In this case, a valid range would be 18-25 years (this might be defined in requirements).

-4. Exceptional data (if applicable/required): There may be certain exceptional scenarios that are less frequent but demand high importance when occur, e.g. disabled students related issues.
+4. Exceptional data (if applicable/required): There may be certain exceptional scenarios that occur less frequently but demand high attention when occurred, e.g. disabled students related issues.

 Test data preparation techniques:

-We have briefly discussed the important properties of test data and it also elaborates how test data selection is important while database testing.
+We have briefly discussed the important properties of test data and it has also elaborated that how test data selection is important while doing the database testing.
 Now let’s discuss the ‘techniques to prepare test data’.